puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 3. Copies over that file to the /var/www/html/ directory.
 4. Pushes said update to the custom-time.txt object in the storage bucket.

 ■ Tear-down instructions

-In order to tear everything down, you simply delete the main.tf files and run the pipeline apply to complete the removal of all devices this particular tf file created.
+In order to tear everything down, you simply delete the content in the main.tf file (NOTE:  NOT THE FILE ITSELF) and run the pipeline apply to complete the removal of all devices this particular tf file created.

-○ Why the services/components were chosen over alternatives:  I chose Google Cloud because I know it better and I believe it is more secure and has better quality services.
+○ Why the services/components were chosen over alternatives:  I chose Google Cloud because I know it them well and I believe it is more secure and has better quality services.
+I chose to use Terraform Cloud because it is very secure, you don't have to save any credentials, or key variables, or variable files locally in the repo (ssl, certs and service account json keys are all stored in a TFC variable secured key vault)

 ○ How the cost of the implementation scales as traffic increases:  The cost will vary between these two main factors: